Mehdi Ali Mirza

-Mehdi Ali Mirza (1911, Hyderabad State - 27 October 1961) or M. A. Mirza, was amongst the first generation of formally trained architects in Pakistan.
-He laid the foundation for the establishment of the profession in the new country.
-He was also the prime mover behind the Institute of Architects, Pakistan (IAP) which was established in the 1950s.
-In 1962, he was awarded the Pride of Performance Award after his death.
+Mehdi Ali Mirza (7 August 1910, Hyderabad State 27 October 1961) or M. A. Mirza, was amongst the first generation of formally trained architects in Pakistan.

+He laid the foundation for the establishment of the profession in the new country of Pakistan.
+He was also the prime mover behind the establishment of the Institute of Architects, Pakistan (IAP) in 1957.